-When the EWN form has been completed, it is recorded on the Early Warning Notification and Change Event Log, given a reference number, and must be formally signed off by the Project Director (PD) and/or agreed by the Project Board where there is one.
+When the EWN form has been completed, it is recorded on the Early Warning Notification and Change Event Log and formally submitted to the Project Management Team (PMT).
+The EWN is then given a reference number and formally signed off by the stakeholder, Project Manager (PM) and Project Director (PD).
 This sign off should happened within a week of receiving the EWN.
-Whether the EWN is accepted or declined by the project director, it will stay on the Early Warning Notification and Change Event Log.
+During this sign off process, the project team may want to challenge the need for the EWN and as to whether it is justified.
+If the EWN is accepted or declined by the project team, it will stay on the Early Warning Notification and Change Event Log.